The Princess Bride

 Families can talk about...

-Families can talk about what makes for a really good adventure/love story.
+Families can talk about what makes for a really good adventure/love story like The Princess Bride.
 Is it sword fights?
 Scary creatures?
 Handsome leading men and ladies?

 How does this movie poke fun at some of the standard fairy-tale elements?